DominikGolebiewski/dbt-macro-polo/README.md

 - Experiment with novel solutions
 - Share sophisticated solutions with the dbt community

+>**⚠️ IMPORTANT**:
-> **⚠️ IMPORTANT**: This repository is actively being developed and some features, especially warehouse_optimiser, are not fully functional or may produce unexpected results.
+>This repository is actively being developed and some features may not be fully functional or may produce unexpected results in your environment.
+>
+> List of known limitations and caveats:
+>- warehouse_optimiser may produce unexpected results if setup incorrectly
+>- Logging is not yet fully implemented withing warehouse_optimiser, especially DEBUG level
+>- Compilation and docs generation is taking longer due to timestamp retrival

 ## Installation